Nicola M. Courtright (Section 01)

 This course will give students tools to conduct their own research into past lived environments and their contents, and identify how we in the 21st century might come to understand them.
 As the culmination of the course students will collaboratively develop a prospectus for a research project with one or two other classmates.
 Assignments to meet that goal include adding new content to Wikipedia as a record of students’ findings and a contribution to knowledge for a wider public.

-Open to sophomores interested in research in a variety of fields.
+Open to sophomores but also motivated first-years interested in research in a variety of fields.
 Limited to 18 students.
 Spring semester.
 Professor Courtright.

-If Overenrolled: Priority to sophomores, potential ARHA/ARCH majors.
+If Overenrolled: Priority to sophomores, first-years, and potential ARHA/ARCH majors.